 The Local Authority is identified by name, the Local Authority being a public body with a statutory responsibility for the welfare and protection of children and support of families.
 Where that work has resulted in Court proceedings, the Local Authority is held accountable for its actions with families by the Court.
 The need for a public body to be identified when acting in respect of citizens is important.
 The Court concludes that naming the Local Authority would carry with it some risk of identifying the children.
 Nevertheless, having balanced the risks between transparency of justice on behalf of the State where life changing decisions are made for children, and ensuring their privacy, welfare and safeguarding needs are taken seriously and protected, the Court concludes that the public interest in identifying the applicant Local Authority is so important that it outweighs any risk of identification of the children.

 The anonymity of the children and members of their family must be strictly preserved.
 All persons, including representatives of the media, must ensure that this condition is strictly complied with.
-Failure to do so will be a contempt of Court and may result in a sentence of imprisonment.
+Failure to do so will be a contempt of Court and may result in a sentence of imprisonment.’

-Further down, the judge is equally clear that the identified local authority (Hertfordshire):
+Further down, the judge is equally clear that the

-has acted responsibly and professionally and the evidence has been obtained and presented to the Court thoroughly and conscientiously.
+‘has acted responsibly and professionally and the evidence has been obtained and presented to the Court thoroughly and conscientiously.’

-Background to the case
+Background to

 The history of the case was that in mid-December 2018, when the twins were three months old, TP’s parents took her to hospital where a CT scan revealed a subdural brain haemorrhage.
 The parents could not explain how this might have occurred.
 TP had also suffered retinal haemorrhages in both eyes.
 When TS was also examined, an x ray showed she had two rib fractures.
 Following applications by the local authority, the twins were moved into foster care, where they remained until this court hearing.